Michael6666666/SO-2-rotation-symmetry-/README.md

 Make sure download all the codes.
 The easy way is just clone this repo.

-To replicate the results in paper, simply just run the Final project notebook code.
+To replicate the results in paper, simply just run the Final project notebook code.ipynb will be fine.